 Even though there is plenty to do along the route both winter and summer, you cannot drive the entire loop once the snows are too deep.
 The passes are blocked off from about November through May, so the absolute best time to go would be in summer or fall.

 There are nine major regions that the Cascade Loop will take you through.
 Each has its own unique personalities, specialties, fantastic eateries, and more.
 If you don’t have time to tackle all nine regions, break them up and do them a weekend at a time.

 Another option is to break off the Cascade Loop on Whidbey Island, take the ferry to Port Townsend and visit nearby Olympic National Park.

 Wenatchee the Columbia River Valley

 Seattle North Country

 If you are getting to Washington via airplane, you are most likely flying into Sea-Tac airport.
 Sea-Tac is short for Seattle-Tacoma, and everyone promptly heads to Seattle bypassing all the fantastic things that Tacoma has to offer.
 However, the Cascade Loop is more of a northerly route, so in this case, unless you have an extra day or two on your trip, I guess it’s okay.

 Thanks to a few popular movies, TV shows, and general hipster culture, everyone wants to visit Seattle.
 I have to admit, it’s a pretty impressive, beautiful city with lots on offer.
-In fact, in the above photo, you can see a few things that make Seattle such a cool city, the Space Needle and sitting right on Elliot Bay of Puget Sound.
+In fact, in the above photo, you can see a few things that make Seattle such a cool city, where you can do some really cool things like Pike Place Market food tours or the Space Needle and sitting right on Elliot Bay of Puget Sound.